 - Web apps are usually quicker and easier to develop and deploy compared to mobile apps, especially when considering cross-platform development.

-Ultimately, some projects benefit from having both a web app and a mobile app to cater to different user preferences and needs.
+Ultimately, Having both a web app and a mobile app benefits some projects by catering to different user preferences and needs.